byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<tevador>** even if there was a 2x ASIC, it doesn't require the same response as a 50x ASIC
 **\<needmoney90>** If you advocate asic resistance and not a 4-month fork schedule, you're willfully ignoring reality
 **\<ferretinjapan>** iKnow :) but some people might think I'm opf that mind
-**\<fluffypony>** midipoet: MW is already coming via Tari, not sure if doubling down on that is helpful - also MW requires interactivity, where Monero does not, it would be a fundamentally different thing
+**\<fluffypony>** midipoet: MW is already coming via Tari, not sure if doubling down on that is helpful - also MW requires interactivity, where ByteRub does not, it would be a fundamentally different thing
 **\<dEBRUYNE>** sech1: Yeah that sounds reasonable
 **\<needmoney90>** this is not counting randomx of course\*
 **\<ferretinjapan>** needmoney90, aaaand theres the ulimatium :)
 **\<needmoney90>** RX is our prescription for asic resistance
-**\<moneromooo>** tevador: if randomx appeared to fail, would you want to continue trying to get a better algorithm, hypothetically ?
+**\<byterubmooo>** tevador: if randomx appeared to fail, would you want to continue trying to get a better algorithm, hypothetically ?
 **\<tevador>** depends on how it fails
 **\<midipoet>** fluffypony: ah i was just joking. i lked the idea od taking all our devs and community and starting on a 2nd/3rd generation tech.
 **\<needmoney90>** Mcash would be interesting, but they'll run into the same issues if they get big
 **\<tevador>** I wouldn't consider a 2x more efficient ASIC a failure
-**\<moneromooo>** If it fails by having a party suddenly seem to get close to 50% of the network hash rate.
+**\<byterubmooo>** If it fails by having a party suddenly seem to get close to 50% of the network hash rate.
 **\<needmoney90>** mooo, I think its a "we'll cross that bridge when we get to it" issue
 **\<tevador>** and we could still make annual PoW upgrade as new CPUs are introduced
-**\<moneromooo>** I'm not asking to start now :)
+**\<byterubmooo>** I'm not asking to start now :)
 **\<dEBRUYNE>** I'd be strongly opposed to an "annual PoW upgrade"
 **\<ArticMine>** a 2x ASIC is not a RandomX failure Would you accept a 50% rebate payable in XMR on your heating cost by running a peice of software on our computer?
 30% 10% 5% 1% .1% This becomes the question
 **\<dEBRUYNE>** ArticMine: You also have to factor in that not everyone uses their miner for heating